 Liquidators are professionals who are tasked with locating and selling all of the assets associated with a company.
-A liquidator can be appointed a court as part of a company’s dissolution process or hired the company itself as part of a voluntary liquidation.
-In both cases, the liquidation expert will be involved in the settlement of any outstanding liabilities owed the company, paving the way for the dissolution’s final stages.
+A liquidator can be appointed by a court as part of a company’s dissolution process or hired by the company itself as part of a voluntary liquidation.
+In both cases, the liquidation expert will be involved in the settlement of any outstanding liabilities owed by the company, paving the way for the dissolution’s final stages.

-The liquidation company will assess the current market value of all assets owned the business once appointed a court system.
+The liquidation company will assess the current market value of all assets owned by the business once appointed by a court system.
 The liquidator will then take steps to ensure that the best possible sale price for each asset is determined, as well as oversee the sale process.
 The liquidator may prioritize each liability and pay off each debt as assets are sold, depending on the court’s decision and the laws governing corporate dissolution in that country.
 The liquidator will consider any court action that may have an impact on the exact amount that must be paid back to each creditor before the business can be legally dissolved when settling the debts.

 It’s worth noting that when a liquidator is working under a court order, all proceeds from asset sales go toward paying off all outstanding debts according to the court’s terms.
 The business owners can only claim the remaining proceeds once the court considers those debts to be settled.